Gizachew-Ayalew/alx-system_engineering-devops/README.md

-script that switches the current user to the user
+prints all the groups the current user is part of